hmajid2301/talks/slides.md

 # What Did We Do?

 - Dockerised app/deps
-- Used `docker compose`
+- Used docker compose
-- Use Docker for dev tasks
+- Used Docker for dev tasks
-- Multistage Builds
+- Multistage builds

 ---